-- 6.1 The quantitative analysis is the most labour intensive from a fire safety engineering standpoint.
-It consists of quantifying the design fire scenarios, developing the performance criteria, verifying the acceptability of the selected safety margins and evaluating the performance of trial alternative designs against the prescriptive performance criteria. - 6.1.1 The quantification of the design fire scenarios may include calculating the effects of fire detection, alarm and suppression methods, generating time lines from initiation of the fire until control or evacuation, and estimating consequences in terms of fire growth rate, heat fluxes, heat release rates, flame heights, smoke and toxic gas generation, etc. This information should then be utilised to evaluate the trial alternative designs selected during the preliminary analysis. - 6.1.2 Risk assessment may play an important role in this process.
+- 6.1.1 The quantitative analysis is the most labour intensive from an engineering standpoint.
+It consists of quantifying the design casualty scenarios, developing the performance criteria, verifying the acceptability of the selected safety margins and evaluating the performance of trial alternative designs against the prescriptive performance criteria. - 6.1.2 The quantification of the design casualty scenarios may include calculating the effects of casualty detection systems, alarm and mitigation methods, generating timelines from initiation of the casualty until control of the casualty or evacuation, and estimating consequences in terms of damage to the vessel, and the risk of harm to passengers and crew.
+This information should then be utilized to evaluate the trial alternative designs selected during the preliminary analysis. - 6.1.3 Risk assessment may play an important role in this process.
 It should be recognized that risk cannot ever be completely eliminated.
 Throughout the entire performance based design process, this fact should be kept in mind.
-The purpose of performance design is not to build the fail safe design, but to specify a design with reasonable confidence that it will perform its intended function(s) when necessary and in a manner equivalent to or better than the prescriptive fire safety requirements of SOLAS chapter II-2.
+The purpose of performance design is not to build a fail safe design, but to specify a design with reasonable confidence that it will perform its intended function(s) when necessary and in a manner equivalent to or better than the prescriptive requirements of SOLAS chapters II-1 and III.

-6.2 Quantification of design fire scenarios
+6.2 Quantification of design casualty scenarios